-The LA Farmers Market opened in 1934 and is an LA landmark.
-It has nearly a hundred delicious vendors.
+The LA Farmers Market opened in 1934 and is an LA landmark, with 100 delicious food vendors!

-The market pulses with activity, as visitors sample the dazzling array of food options available seven days a week.
+The LA Farmers Market pulses with activity, as visitors sample the dazzling array of food options available seven days a week.

 The setting is casual but vibrant.
-Enjoy a meal or a drink in aisles of simple tables and chairs overlooking the colorful market stalls.
-Soak it all in.
+Enjoy a meal or a drink in aisles of simple tables and chairs overlooking the colorful market stalls, and soak it all in.

-The LA Farmers Market is located next to The Grove, at 6333 W 3rd Street, Los Angeles, CA 90036.
-Bring cash, because some vendors don't take credit cards.
+The LA Farmers Market is next to The Grove, at 6333 W 3rd Street, Los Angeles, CA 90036.
+It's advisable to bring cash, because some vendors don't take credit cards.

 5 best things about LA Farmers Market